 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-If you don’t have time to make it to the store for your next DIY project, you’ve got to take advantage of Lowe’s home delivery.
+If you don’t have time to make it to the store for your next DIY project, you’ve got to take advantage of Lowe’s delivery right to your home.

-And for more Lowe’s savings tips, don’t forget to download the free KCL app and “favorite” Lowe’s.
-Do that, and we’ll send all of the best deals, news, and how-tos straight to your phone.
+And for more Lowe’s savings tips, don’t forget to download the free The Krazy Coupon Lady app and “favorite” Lowe’s.
+We’ll send all of the best deals, news, and how-tos straight to your phone.

-Lowe’s will deliver lumber, large appliances, and roofing materials straight to your door.
+1. Lowe’s delivery will bring lumber, large appliances, and roofing materials straight to your door.

 As long as there’s a fulfillment location within 75 miles of your home/business, Lowe’s will deliver larger and heavier items — things like lumber, refrigerators, and dishwashers, as well as project materials like sheetrock or shingles — right to your home.